-CONTENTS Module 1 Gas Installation L.P.G / Bio-gas installations, their location and layouts in residential and non- residential buildings Module 2 Automated Parking Introduction, Types, Working and Advantages of automated parking system.
+CONTENTS Module 1 Gas Installation L.P.G / Bio-gas installations, their location and layouts in residential and non-residential buildings Module 2 Automated Parking Introduction, Types, Working and Advantages of automated parking system.
 System Module 3 Mechanical Standard requirements of ventilation for different conditions of living and Ventilation works.
 Conditions for comfort.
 Control of quality, quantity, temperature and humidity of air.
 Module 4 Control Room Code of Safety prescribed in NBC.
 Module 5 Waste Treatment Introduction, Reduce-Reuse-Recycle, Waste collection, Treatment & & Management disposal.
 Thermal treatment Dumps and Landfills.
-Biological waste treatment.
-Waste water treatment Module 6 Integrated Building The objectives of the Integrated Building Management System (IBMS), the Management list of utility, safety and security systems that are generally monitored and System controlled through IBMS, the various components of IBMS, types of integration with the utility, safety and security systems and the basic knowledge on how they are designed and installed.
+O Biological waste treatment.
+Waste water treatment Module 6 Integrated Building The objectives of the Integrated Building Management System (IBMS), the list Management of utility, safety and security systems that are generally monitored and System controlled through IBMS, the various components of IBMS, types of • integration with the utility, safety and security systems and the basic knowledge on how they are designed and installed. on now mey are designed and mistaned.